 Key ID Features

 Way too often the word “pine” is used to refer to all needled evergreen trees or all conifers.
 The fact is that Pines are a certain genus and Spruce is a different genus, there are a number of other genuses of needled evergreens.
 Spruce are a little difficult to distinguish from Fir Trees but neither is toxic.
 First of all, all Spruce are conifers, meaning that they produce cones, but not all conifers are Spruce.
 Pine, fir and others are also conifers.
 Spruce cones are very visible throughout the growing season but primarily in the fall and range in size from about 3″-6″ in length.
 Young Spruce cones can be green or reddish.
-The primary way to tell Spruce trees apart from Pines is that they lack fascicles bunching the needles together, spruce needles grow directly from the small branches.
-The photo shows a close up of the needles, and you will need to look really closely because firs and douglasfirs(not a true fir) have the same conical shape and look very similar.
-The following features of the needle will distinguish spruce from other conifers: the needles are not flat, they are 3-dimensional and usually pretty stiff, the needles have a point at the end which is painfully sharp on some species like Colorado Spruce (Picea pungens), the needles grow directly from the small new stems, they are not grouped together like Pines and True Cedars are, the base of each needle has a very small brown connection to the stem, needle colors range from bluish to dark green.
+The primary way to tell Spruce trees apart from Pines is that they lack fascicles bunching the spruce needles together, spruce needles grow directly from the small branches.
+The photo shows a close up of the spruce needles, and you will need to look really closely because firs and douglasfirs(not a true fir) have the same conical shape and look very similar.
+The following features of the spruce needles will distinguish spruce from other conifers: the needles are not flat, they are 3-dimensional and usually pretty stiff, the needles have a point at the end which is painfully sharp on some species like Colorado Spruce (Picea pungens), the spruce needles grow directly from the small new stems, they are not grouped together like pines and true cedars are, the base of each spruce needle has a very small brown connection to the stem, needle colors range from bluish to dark green.

 The highly toxic Yew(Genus: Taxus) plant could potentially look like a spruce to the untrained eye and grows side by side in many environments, but in reality it is quite different and is not commonly mistaken for a spruce.
 These are some of the features of the yew plant that can distinguish it from spruce: Needles are flat and bendable with a dark top and a lighter colored bottom side, no cones present(yews produce red fruit with a single seed), needles grow primarily laterally from the stem(concentrated on the sides of the stem, not top or bottom), mature height of a yew is around 20′ but usually they are less than 10′, overall shape of tree/shrub may or may not be conical naturally and is sometimes pruned into a conical shape.
 The yew is a common landscape shrub, so ask around and see if you can find one then learn its features.
 Make sure you are 100% possitive that you are not foraging from a yew thinking it is a spruce.